CMU-CREATE-Lab/breathecam_v4/Code/pi_cam/README.md

 out for installation.
 This works best using a small ROI (region of interest) with the libcamera-still preview mode, since this gives a high magnification and update rate.
-    libcamera-still -t 0 --roi 0.1,0.1,0.5,0.5
+    libcamera-still -t 0 --roi 0.5,0.5,0.1,0.1

-This gives (maybe) a 10x zoom (0.1) at the middle of the frame (0.5).
+This gives) a 10x zoom (0.1) at the middle of the frame (0.5).
 You can move the ROI if needed.
-Zoom is "maybe" because there seems to be a limit to the smallest ROI.
-Adding --qt-preview gives a smaller window which will update faster over a VNC conncetion.  --qt-preview may also work when the default display doesn't.
+Adding --qt-preview gives a smaller window which will update faster over a VNC connection.  --qt-preview may also work when the default display doesn't.

-TODO:
- -- Watchdog for capture failing does not work with multi-camera when
-    at least one camera is working.